kapitancho/lang-walnut/docs/04-expressions.md

 ```

 ## Conditionals
-There are three conditionals with a similar syntax:
+There are four conditionals with a similar syntax:

 ### ?whenValueOf
 ```walnut